karstenpedersen/bachelor-thesis/README.md

 Bachelor thesis project for the [BADM500 course](https://odin.sdu.dk/sitecore/index.php?a=searchfagbesk&internkode=badm500&lang=en) (2025) at the [University of Southern Denmark](https://www.sdu.dk/en), [Department of Mathematics and Computer Science](https://www.sdu.dk/en/om-sdu/institutter-centre/imada_matematik_og_datalogi).

-The project explores Capture The Flag (CTF) challenges and how they can help educate people about subjects in computer science and cyber security.
+The project explores Capture the Flag (CTF) challenges and how they can help educate people about subjects in computer science and cybersecurity.

-The challenges was created for the CTF platform: https://ctf.jacopomauro.com/.
+The challenges were created for the CTF platform: https://github.com/KianBankeLarsen/CTF-Platform.

 ## Challenges